Accelerating sustainability

 As enterprises shift focus to ESG efforts, they must examine their values and risks in day-to-day business operations, in addition to financial KPIs.
 The chief financial officer plays a crucial role in assessing the long-term value creation opportunities from the ESG initiatives.
 As financial reporting expands to include non-financial ESG metrics, CFOs must shape ESG disclosures and define how the underlying data is captured and tracked.
 They are best equipped to integrate these non-financial metrics into the existing financial reporting processes and are perfectly positioned to help firms move towards ESG opportunities, since they are experts at measuring, reporting, and promoting transparency.
 From developing a strategy that involves building more agile and sustainable operating models to developing comprehensive risk management protocols which can assist organizations in achieving the sustainability goals, the CFO’s role has grown to explain the impact of ESG on enterprise value.

 In fact, regulators and policymakers have made it imperative to include non-financial requirements (ESG) for compliance.
 In India, ESG is now mandated by law.
 The top 1,000 publicly traded firms are required to report their business responsibility and sustainability reports for every financial year.
 This is where the CFOs can provide insightful advice on how best to integrate sustainable practices into routine organizational activities.
 With the right system in place, the CFOs can ensure that the organization is taking responsible steps to a sustainable future while strengthening relationships with stakeholders.
 Moreover, cross-functional cooperation also crucial to effectively address sustainability concerns and the importance to include the Boards in such decision-making.
-In order to ensure that these goals are achieved, organizations could have a working committee comprising key board members and CXOs on it
+In order to ensure that these goals are achieved, organizations could have a working committee comprising key board members and CXOs on it.

 Next Steps